sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 = Basic git commands =

-If you have a local branch on your personal computer that you would like to push to trac:
+If you have a local branch on your personal computer that you would like to push to trac, there are three options:
 {{{
+$ git push --set-upstream origin <mybranch>:u/<mytracname>/<mybranch>
 $ git push --set-upstream origin <mybranch>:public/combinat/<mybranch>
+$ git push --set-upstream origin <mybranch>:public/ticket/<ticketnumber>-<mybranch>
 }}}
+You would use the first one for code you personally work on.
+The second option is for collaborative code with other combinat people.
+If you already have a ticket number, use
+{{{
+$ git push --set-upstream origin <mybranch>:public/combinat/<ticketnumber>-<mybranch>
+}}}
+The third option is for tickets unrelated to combinat.

 The first time you pull a branch on trac onto your local computer (in the example you are pulling a branch called 10305-partition and are calling it <mybranch>; usually it might be good to use the same name):
 {{{